nih23/deepFibreTracking/README.md

 ## TODO
 This documentation is far from complete.
 It is missing

-1. the details of what each script does
-2. the removal of redundancies in the code, caused by the low modularity
-3. further details on the use of the code
+1. further details on the use of the code
-4. the results so far
+2. the results so far

 ## General Information